-Crazy 8's is a family card-game favorite at our house… and kids as young as 4 can easily join in on the fun- if they understand the concept of suit (which you explain using the pictures of diamonds, hearts, clubs, and spades) and matching the numbers (rank).
-Of course, card games sometimes do have their challenges….
+Crazy 8's is a family card game favorite at our house, and kids as young as 4 can easily join in on the fun if they understand the concept of the card's suit (which you explain using the pictures of diamonds, hearts, clubs, and spades) and how to match numbers (ranks).
+Here's how to play crazy 8's with your kids!

-Step 1: Locate a full deck of cards
+How to Play Crazy 8's: Step 1- Locate a full deck of cards!

 Step 2: Shuffle and Deal

-And I might suggest that once you assemble a full deck, that you have an older sibling or an adult conduct the first shuffle and be the dealer.
+And I might suggest that once you assemble a full deck, have an older sibling or adult conduct the first shuffle and be the dealer.
 Otherwise the game will go by very quickly as every player will just have the next card in the suit!

 Step 3: Agree on the Rules of the Game